 But if you go to the higher elevation mountain towns, there’s snow on the ground during late December and January, and a lower likelihood of blizzards than the end of winter/start of spring when things get pretty dicey and unpredictable.
 Basically, this time is just as pretty, but tends to have safer driving conditions.

-Summer is my personal favorite time to visit Colorado, with fall (assuming you get your timing right!) coming in a close second.
+If I had to pick just one, I’d say summer (particularly late July) is the best time to visit Colorado, with fall (assuming you get your timing right!) coming in a close second.
 Personally, as a Colorado local, that’s how I’d plan my trip.

 Colorado is incredible, and each season has its own special perks.
 So all of that said, ultimately the best time to visit Colorado is whenever you are able to get out here.
 The mountains are calling.